White Card Course Tasmania

 It is a requirement that all students must have basic English reading, writing, and understanding skills.
 Interpreters are not allowed for most courses.

-From 1/7/25, all students must complete a basic LLN (Language, Literacy, and Numeracy) test before enrolment.
+From 1/7/25, all students must complete a basic LLND (Language, Literacy, Numeracy and Digital) test before enrolment.
 This ensures you can understand the course content and get the right support during training.

 All students enrolling in an Edway Training course are required to complete a Language, Literacy, Numeracy, and Digital (LLND) skills assessment as part of their student profile.
 This ensures they have the necessary skills to perform basic calculations, and to read, write, and communicate effectively in English, enabling them to successfully participate in the training and assessment process.